Give them a Christmas Eve box

 Decorate gingerbread houses

 Whether you choose to bake them yourself or buy kits, decorating gingerbread houses is popular no matter your child’s age.
-Gather friends and cousins together for a decorating party, set out an array of candy, and encourage them to be creative and colorful, enjoying a Christmas tradition that’s an oldie, but a goodie.
+Set out an array of candy and encourage them to be creative and colorful, enjoying a Christmas tradition that’s an oldie, but a goodie.

 Surprise them with a Christmas lights tour